 It would help if you had podcast cover art that is 1400 x 1400 px, while your channel must have at least one episode.
 These episodes must not include any copyrighted music too.

 Spotify is a beneficial service for getting your podcasts out there.
-All you need is good audio quality and few certain requirements, which we will go into more detail below.
+All you need is good audio quality and a few specific requirements, which we will detail below.

-These are all the main networks you should be considering or using to distribute your podcasts.
+These are all the leading networks you should consider or use to distribute your podcasts.
 However, your work isn’t finished once the podcast is distributed.
-You will still need to publicize your podcast to inform potential listeners that it is available on all of these platforms.
+You will still need to publicize your podcast to inform potential listeners that it is available on all these platforms.

 How do I get my podcast on all platforms?

-As we have shown above, there are many options available for distributing your podcast far and wide.
-To get your podcast on all platforms, you should use podcast hosting platforms.
+As I have shown above, there are many options available for distributing your podcast far and wide.
+You should use podcast hosting platforms to get your podcast on all platforms.

 There are many platforms to choose from, such as Transistor.FM, Blubrry, BuzzSprout, Libsyn, PodBean, SimpleCast, and many more.
 Visit these platforms, and you will have the option of signing up to use their services or just by simply sending them an email to get onto their platform and start streaming.

-Before you start, there are some requirements in place for uploading podcasts to Spotify.
+Before you start, some requirements exist for uploading podcasts to Spotify.
 All audio needs to be in ISO/IEC 11172-3 MPEG-1 Part 3 (MP3) with bit rates between 96 and 320 kbps to be uploaded.
 Episodes can’t exceed 200MB in size.